Debedavan

-Debedavan (Դեբեդավան) is a village in the Noyemberyan Municipality of the Tavush Province of Armenia, located near the Armenia–Georgia border.
-The village was populated by Azerbaijanis till 1998, when Nagorno-Karabakh_conflict tensions between Armenians and Azerbaijanis escalated.
+Debedavan (Դեբեդավան), officially known until 1978 as Lalvar (Ləlvar) is a village in the Noyemberyan Municipality of the Tavush Province of Armenia, located near the Armenia–Georgia border.
+The village was populated by Azerbaijanis until 1988, when tensions between Armenians and Azerbaijanis escalated.
+The village was also previously a winemaking center.

 Debedavan is known as the lowest point (ca. 370 m. above the sea level) in Armenia.